 While dressing your character and styling their visual appearance helps to define their overall look, the most important step to making your character believable – especially when adding them to a larger scene – is to portray their personality through gesture, and show how they would move and compose themselves.

 A great example of this is animation and the use of caricatured exaggeration to sell an idea.
 These same principles can apply to realistic character concepts, too.

 In this workshop I'm going to take you through my process of developing a figure using Photoshop.
 We'll begin by sketching gestures, landmarks and simple volumes, refine the sketch and then take it through to adding values in greyscale.

 I'll also explain the importance of working with thumbnails.
 I'll be colouring the image using different blending modes before rendering out the figure.
 Throughout the process I'll discuss the use of colours, brushwork and edge control.
 This will help to add variation to the image and single out key focal points.

 Watch the video above to see how I created this elegant elf character, and read my step-by-step instructions and tips below to create your own.

 - Download the assets for this tutorial here

-I start the process by gathering a page of reference material.
+I start the process by gathering a page of reference material for my female elf character.
 I then sketch a range of poses, keeping the gestures simple and not going into too much detail.
 The idea here is to create basic shapes and movement.
-I receive feedback from the ImagineFX team, and make some refinements and changes.
+I receive feedback from the ImagineFX magazine team, and make some refinements and changes.
 The team then chooses a final sketch for me to work up.